-Query goal: A Boolean parameter may be used to determine what task to fulfill.
+Goal A Boolean parameter may be used to determine what task to fulfill.
 In this case the routine has multiple tasks and does not satisfy the separation of concerns principle.

-Notes about the query: Refers to the column pg_proc.prokind and thus works starting from PostgreSQL 11.
+Notes Refers to the column pg_proc.prokind and thus works starting from PostgreSQL 11.
 There could be Boolean parameters for other reasons than being flag parameters.
 There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.
 The query does not consider the routines that are a part of an extension.
 In the returned body of routine the query replaces each newline character with the line break (br) tag for the better readability in case the query result is displayed in a web browser.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: Low (Many false-positive results)
+Reliability Low (Many false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Get rid of the flag parameters by dropping the original routine and creating multiple routines, each of which has a more specific task.
+Fixing Suggestion Get rid of the flag parameters by dropping the original routine and creating multiple routines, each of which has a more specific task.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 SELECT